henningonsbring/Recipes/crispy_baked_fish.md

 4. Flip the fish in first the flour-mix, then egg, and lastly bread crumbs
 5. Fry the coated fish in plenty of oil and butter at middle temperature until light brown
 ## Serving Suggestions
-Serve with [remoulade sauce](https://github.com/henningonsbring/Recipes/blob/main/remoulade_sauce.md) and potatoes.
+Serve with [remoulade sauce](https://github.com/henningonsbring/Recipes/blob/main/remoulade_sauce.md), green peas, potatoes and a lemon slice.
 Skip dijon mustard for the remoulade sauce, and use dill instead of parsley.